tango-crew/tango/README.md

 - Collection repeat (known as Virtual Scrolling in v2) is not quite ready

-### Current Angular 2 known issues:

-- Angular 2 is still in alpha and is not production ready
-- Angular team has first focused on developing what the core of Angular 2 "is"
-- Angular 2 filesize has not been optimized for minification yet
-- Angular 2 bootstrap time has not been optimized yet
-- As Angular 2 reaches beta there will be significant performance improvements

 ### ES6/Typescript

 - Ionic's source is written using [Typescript](http://www.typescriptlang.org/)